BenjaminWills/programming-notes/AWS/databases/rds.md

   - well suited for write heavy workloads

 If an instance runs out of storage, it is not available until more storage is allocated.

+## Storage auto scaling

+This feature allows storage to dynamically scale up or down based on workload.
+No downtime during these operations.

+## Parameter groups

+These are specific to the selected DB engine.

+- The default parameter group cannot be edited
+- These can be applied to any instances in aws region
+- `Dynamic` parameters are applied immediately ( causes downtime)
+- `Static` paramaters are applied during a manual reboot

+## Option groups

+These are optional features offered by the DB engines

+- The default option group cannot be edited
+- These can be applied to instances in any aws region